samuelaguilera/sar-friendly-smtp/readme.txt

 = Requirements =

-* PHP 5.6 or higher.
+* PHP 7.0 or higher.
-* WordPress 3.9.3 or higher.
+* WordPress 4.9 or higher.
 * SMTP server :)

+It may work with older versions of PHP and WordPress (and it does in fact at the time of writing this), but I don't support anything older than the versions mentioned above.

 = Usage =